Gain the practical knowledge and skills needed to become a top business leader. No GMAT required.

 Course Number Course Title Credits BUS 670 Innovation and Technology 3 BUS 681 Project Management 3 BUS 682 Entrepreneurial Management 3

 The focus for this course is on understanding the driving forces behind a good entrepreneurial concept, how to validate an idea, the concept of a minimum viable product, and when/how to launch a startup.
 Students will get an introduction to the lean canvas and each of its nine components.
 The goal of this course is to prepare students to go deeper with a startup company concept.BUS 698B

 Applied Entrepreneurship Project II1 Credits

 This final course in the series will provide students an opportunity to pitch their idea in front of a group of successful entrepreneurs and investors.
 Students are expected to have a complete pitch deck, financials, back up materials for all research, and any other information and data necessary to present their concept.
-This class culminates with an actual investor presentation with the expectation that students will be evaluated on their presentation by the investment panel.
-Successful projects will be funded by investors on the panel.

 Applying to Jessup is simple.
 Be sure to apply early to ensure that there is enough time between submitting your application and the start date in case additional information is needed.
 Below are the steps to the admissions process.

 Choose an online program that you’re genuinely interested in as you’ll be studying it for a few years.
 Also, make sure you meet the requirements for that program.
 For our online MBA program, you will need to have completed microeconomics, financial accounting and statistics, which are available through IVY software at $65 per course.
 Courses take about four weeks to complete.
 Additionally, there are six start dates for this program, so you can begin classes when it’s convenient.